sohan/Diablo-2-Hero-Editor-Hacks/README.md

     # Run the script.
 It first creates a backup of your save file
     python d2hax.py --reset-forge --difficulty 2 --file "/Applications/Diablo II/Save/sohax.d2s"

+## Reset the Socket quest

+The script can reset your Act 5 quest from Larzuk with the Socket reward, so you can socket as many items as you'd like.

+    # Activate the virtualenv
+    workon diablo2
+    # Run the script.
+It first creates a backup of your save file
+    python d2hax.py --reset-socket --difficulty 1 --file "/Applications/Diablo II/Save/sohax.d2s"

 ## How it works

 The D2 single player save file is a mostly deterministic, binary serialization of some data structure that persists the state of your character and progress into the game.